The Las Vegas Strip

 The pyramid design is the draw, and it defines much of the experience.
 Inside, Luxor feels huge and busy, with long sightlines, a large casino floor, and layouts that prioritize scale over comfort.
 It’s visually striking, but not modern, and it doesn’t try to be.

 The experience is uneven across the property.
 Some areas feel acceptable for the price, while others clearly lag behind newer MGM resorts.
-Luxor does not quietly surprise people; it delivers exactly what its reputation suggests.
+Luxor doesn’t quietly surprise people.
+It delivers exactly what its reputation suggests.
+It competes on price and theme but not polish or luxury.

 The pyramid towers are their own experience.
 Inclined elevators are unique, but they reinforce how unconventional the building is.
 For some guests, that novelty is fun.
 For others, it’s friction.